 3. The word “created” (bara') in Genesis Chapter 1 verse 1 is a verb used exclusively of God.
-Man could not reach up to the powers inherent in this word, for it describes full miracle.
+Man could not reach the powers inherent in this word, for it describes full miracle.
 By the sovereign, originative power of God something absolutely new was brought into being - the heavens and the earth.

 Here the author focuses interest upon all the areas of the world above, around, and below.
 In this phrase he includes the completed universe as it was known (or might come to be known) by the Hebrews, and all the raw material needed to make suns, planets, stars, nebulae, galaxies, molecules, atoms, electrons, and all the specific things and beings on the earth.

 Men of science reveal that our galaxy contains more than 100 billion stars, and that our sun is 150 trillion miles from the center of our galaxy.
 Our galaxy is one of a small cluster of 19 galaxies, the nearest of which is 30 million light years from us (150 million trillion miles).
 Our research scientists, by using powerful telescopes, have made reasonably sure that there are more than a billion galaxies.
 They estimate the number of stars in these galaxies as close to 100 quintillion.
 The candle power of one of the galaxies is equal to that of 400 million suns. (from The Wycliffe Bible Commentary, Electronic Database.
 Copyright (c) 1962 by Moody Press)

 Choose One Question:

 1. Summarize below what God created each day: